ROMANTIC GETAWAYS - TEN OF THE BEST

 Upper Merrion Street Dublin 2

-A break in the capital can make the perfect romantic treat – and you won’t do better than a stay at Dublin’s leading five star, just off the city’s finest Georgian square and near many of the it’s main cultural attractions including the National Gallery, which is just a short stroll away.
+A break in the capital can make the perfect romantic treat – and you won’t do better than a stay at Dublin’s leading five star, just off the city’s finest Georgian square and near many of its main cultural attractions including the National Gallery, which is just a short stroll away.
 With its marbled hallways and beautifully landscaped gardens, the period elegance of The Merrion provides a stunning setting for romantic celebrations.
 Beautifully furnished guest rooms and suites are complemented by gracious public areas, an important art collection and an impressive Spa & Health Club (18m pool, spa, gym).
 And, with modern Irish cooking in The Garden Room, Afternoon Tea in the Drawing Rooms or Terrace, and fining dining in Restaurant Patrick Guilbaud (next door), The Merrion provides a desirable dining destination for every time and mood.
 But its defining feature is discreet, thoughtful service and staff - under the direction of hands-on General Manager Peter McCann - are invariably courteous and helpful.
-Five star as it should be done: what more could anyone want? * The Merrion is the current holder of our Memorable Experience Award
+Five star as it should be done: what more could anyone want? * The Merrion is the holder of our 2022 Memorable Experience Award

 Wineport Lodge